Hypercubed/smykowski/README.md

 ## Plugins

 Plugins are functions that take no arguments and return a "replacer" function with the signature `(value: any, path: Array<string | number>, next: Function)`.
-The "replacer" function should return the encoded JS object that will continue to be processed by addional plugins.
-The `path` value and the `next` callback are used to act recusivly.
+The "replacer" function should return the encoded JS object that will continue to be processed by additional plugins.
+The `path` value and the `next` callback are used to act recursively.

 For example, a simple plugin that replaces all values that are not arrays with `"foo"`: